yuan-ke/yuan-ke.github.io/_pages/about.md

   - /about.html
 ---

 <span style="font-size:1.2em;"> My name is Yuan Ke.
-I am an Assistant Professor in [Department of Statistics](https://www.stat.uga.edu/) at the [University of Georgia](https://www.uga.edu/) start from 2018.
+I am an Assistant Professor in [Department of Statistics](https://www.stat.uga.edu/) at the [University of Georgia](https://www.uga.edu/) started in 2018.
 Before I join UGA, I
 was the Bruce Lindsay Visiting Assistant Professor in the Department of Statistics at Pennsylvania State University, hosted by Professor [Runze Li](http://personal.psu.edu/ril4/).
 Before that, I was a Postdoctoral Research Associate in the Department of ORFE at Princeton University, hosted by Professor [Jianqing Fan](https://orfe.princeton.edu/~jqfan/).
-I received my PhD degree in Mathematics form the University of York under the supervision of Professor [Wenyang Zhang](http://www-users.york.ac.uk/~wz645/).
-I received MSc degree in Statistics from London School of Economics and BSc degree in Physics from Beijing Normal University.</span>
+I received my Ph.D. degree in Mathematics from the University of York under the supervision of Professor [Wenyang Zhang](http://www-users.york.ac.uk/~wz645/).
+I received an MSc degree in Statistics from the London School of Economics and a BSc degree in Physics from Beijing Normal University.</span>

 ## Contact information